TEXT HERE IS UNDER REVISION

-In the EPG technique, an aphid (or another insect with piercing mouthparts) and a plant are made part of an electrical circuit by inserting a wire into the soil of a potted plant, and attaching a very thin wire to the insect.
-The circuit also incorporates an electrical resistor (Ri) and a voltage source (V), as illustrated below.
-As soon as the aphid stylets penetrate the plant, the circuit is completed and a fluctuating voltage, called the 'EPG signal', occurs at the measuring point which is then amplified and recorded on a computer hard disk.
+The primary circuit properies determine what is recorded and what is not.
+It incorporates a voltage supply Vs, the plant electrode in the plant itself, in potting or outside soil, or as decised part in water, the insect its electrode, and the input resistor Ri shown in the figure below.
+The input resistor is positioned between the pre-amplifier input and ground.
+The pre-amplifier is connected to the circuit at measuring point (M) but is not a part of the primary circuit as such, and does not affect the voltages in the primary circuit.
+As soon as the insect stylets penetrate the plant, the circuit is completed and a fluctuating voltage at the measuring point - the EPG signal - is amplified and recorded on a computer hard disk.
 The voltage fluctuations appear in a number of distinct patters with respect to amplitude, frequency, and voltage level, which are referred to as 'EPG waveforms'.
 For a number of insects thesewaveforms have been correlated experimentally with the insect´s stylet penetration (probing) activities and stylet tip positions in the plant tissues and cells.

 Fig. 1.
 The primary EPG circuit

-The electrical origin of the EPG signal
+The electrical origin or EPG signal sources

 The fluctuating voltages oringinate from two different physical sources in the insect-plant combination: 1) fluctuating electrical resistance (R) and 2) fluctuating 'generated' voltages, called electromotive force (emf).
 The signal components of these sources are referred to as the R-components and emf-components, respectively.
 The two components concurrently occur and are mixed at the measuring point in the circuit.
 The R-components are mainly due to 'valve' activities and positions in the food and salivary stylet canals and resistance changes at the stylet tips inside the plant.
 The emf-components originate mainly from 'membrane potentials' of plant cells when punctured by the stylet tips and also, from 'streaming potentials' caused by the fluid movements in the two capillary stylet canals.
 Muscle and neural potentials in the insect do to contribute to the EPG signal.
 Both, R- and emf-components include biological information on the insect's activities and the stylet tip positions in the plant.
 Both, R and emf components are measured as voltage fluctuations.
 The insect resistance fluctuations modulate the stable DC voltage in the primary voltage as well as the amplitude of the emf component voltage, which makes the EPG signal not a simple sum of the two componenets

-Different EPG systems
+Different EPG measuring systems

 The complete experimental setup